T B I L I S I

 The walk up is worth it, especially at sunset, when the light softens Tbilisi’s colorful rooftops.

-Nearby, the Metekhi Church stands on a cliff above the river, while the twisting alleys around Erekle II Street invite exploration.
+This gets you pretty close to Metekhi Church, which stands on a cliff above the river, and the twisting alleys around Erekle II Street are the kind of place just asking to be wandered around in.

 A Tapestry of Georgian Culture: Churches, Mosques & Synagogues